benturner993/bbybot/README.md

 ## Cons

 - I'm not sure about the value-add above existing approaches.
 - It uses only 1 document.
 It might be beneficial to come up with a MASTER document from which it can Q&A.
+- The design certainly needs improving.

 ## Other use-cases

 - The Blog Outline Generator App looks quite useful: https://streamlit.io/generative-ai
 - Generate tweets
 - Mind map generator: https://ferusandbeyond-mind-map-generation-main-7p68z9.streamlit.app/
+- To replicate Finder - or make it smarter?

 ## Notes